diunko/cocaine-book/ru/nodejs-framework-detailed.md

 #### Worker wrappers

-To facilitate http applications portability between cloud and regular environments, there is layer, that emulates behavior of incoming network connections, that can be passed to regular node.js http server.
+To facilitate http applications portability between cloud and regular environments, there is a layer, that emulates a behavior of incoming network connections.
+This layer's things can be passed to regular node.js http server.
 For this layer to work, some support from http module is needed, so it works with slightly patched standard node.js http module.